Deborah Jones Sherwood

 Then we became teenagers, and way too cool to wear costumes.
 We danced to "The Monster Mash" in the high school gym or church fellowship hall decorated with spider webs, pumpkins, hay bales, and black paper bats.
 We stuffed ourselves with sandwiches, and candy apples, and drank punch from a black witches' cauldron.
 After the party we walked home and weren’t at all surprised to see the grumpy neighbors' house had been TPed!
 (That will show him what happens when he yells at kids for taking a short cut across his yard.)

-More years passed, and now I am the one opening the door to Spiderman, Fairy princesses, G.I.
+More years passed, and now I am the one opening the door to Spiderman, Fairy princesses, Barbie, G.I.
 Joe, Harry Potter, and Teenage Mutant Ninja Turtles, all begging me to stuff candy into their hungry plastic orange pumpkins.